Custard: A detestable substance produced by a malevolent conspiracy of the hen, the cow, and the cook.

 ~ Ambrose Bierce, American Author ~

 When I came across this quote by American short story writer Ambrose Bierce, I decided to use his quote for one reason only, and that is to prove him wrong!
 I love custard!
 Especially old-fashioned, retro custard.
 I know there are people who don’t, but I honestly can’t understand their dislike.
-My daughters grew up eating custard served on anything from jelly, Apple cake, Malva Pudding to ice-cream.
+My daughters grew up eating custard served on anything from jelly, Apple Tart, Malva Pudding to ice cream.
 If you questioned them, you might even be told of The Great Custard Injustice of 2006.
 My youngest daughter had tonsillitis and was offered custard for breakfast (just to get something in her stomach).
 My older daughter was promised custard later and never got any!
 This was a contentious issue in my house for at least ten years until I eventually tried to make amends by offering my oldest daughter a batch of custard just for her!

 No home should be without it – 1970s advertisement for Bird’s Custard Powder

 Even though I always thought real custard was only made with cream, sugar and eggs, I have learnt that the name actually covers a variety of sweet, thickened sauces.
 Flour, cornstarch and gelatin are all acceptable thickeners if you don’t want to use eggs.
 My mother definitely did not make delicate English egg custards in the seventies when I grew up.
 It was also before the great debut of the South African favourite long-life custard, Ultramel.
 Some might realise that I am making my way to something that most chefs would cringe at.
 Yes, I grew up making retro custard with custard powder.
 Very 1970s.
 Custard powder is a mixture of cornflour, colouring and flavouring that is sold in an eye-catching bright yellow container.
 It is still sold in supermarkets and still makes delicious custard.
 Ask my daughters!